THE ORGANIC-LOCK

 WHY ORGANIC-LOCK?

-Over a decade of research including 4 separate research grants with the Federal research facility at Agriculture Canada, has created the strongest Organic Aggregate Binder on the market today.
+Over a decade of research including 4 separate research grants with Federal research facility at Agriculture and Agrifood Canada, has created the strongest Organic Aggregate Binder on the market today.

-Whereas unstabilized aggregates are prone to washouts and weed growth, Organic-Lock™ stabilized aggregates offer significantly improved stability, `resistance to erosion, and weed growth deterrence all while maintaining water permeability.
+Whereas unstabilized aggregates are prone to washouts and weed growth, Organic-Lock™ blended aggregates offer significantly improved stability, resistance to erosion, and weed growth deterrence all while maintaining water permeability.

-While there are other natural binders on the market that contain “plant glue”, they are susceptible to rapid biodegradation resulting in weakened gelling strength and significant loss of surface material over time.
+While there are other natural binders on the market that contain “plant glue”, they are susceptible to rapid biodegradation.
 Organic-Lock™ contains key patented natural additives specifically designed to increase gelling strength and extend longevity.

 Asphalt and concrete lack permeability.
-They are prone to cracking and weeds.
-Petrochemicals from asphalt and concrete are also prone to leaching into the surrounding environment during installation and weathering and they must be frequently treated with seal coat to prevent early failure.
-Organic-Lock™ stabilized aggregates are sustainable, water permeable, do not crack and discourage weed growth.
+Because they are monolithic in structure, they're prone to cracking through ground movement.
+Petrochemicals from asphalt and concrete are also prone to leaching into the surrounding environment.
+Organic-Lock™ Stabilized Aggregate surfacing is sustainable, water permeable, and because it is a granular surface, it doesn't crack.

 SIMPLE MAINTENANCE